nmeri17/suphle-docs/src/docs/v1/modules/index.md

 ![chatty-module.jpg](/chatty-module.jpg)(source: the internet)

+It's a code smell not limited to modules alone but to classes as well, and is more commonly known as Inappropriate Intimacy.

-Modules are not restricted to concepts that interact with each request but can correspond to smaller programs such as aggregation robots that occassionally perform some micro action on the main application.
+Modules are not restricted to concepts that interact with each request, but can correspond to smaller programs/user-defined sub-components (such as aggregation robots), requiring more than one class, that occassionally performs some micro action on the main application.

 ## Creating a module